Want to do some Primark online shopping? Any Primark fanatic is desperate to know if the bargain fashion favourite is set to launch online.

 Forget battling the queues to see if Primark has your must holiday outfit in the store, as you will soon be able to browse the items of stock being sold in-store online and also have a sneak peek at the new arrivals.

-In an age where almost every high street clothing store has a website dedicated to internet shopping, budget clothing giant Primark is a little different.
+Almost every high street clothing store has a website dedicated to internet shopping but until now, budget clothing giant Primark had been a little different.

 Do Primark deliver?

-Primark are yet to start offering an online delivery service, despite constant pleas from customers.
+Primark is yet to start offering an online delivery service, despite constant pleas from customers.

 Primark does have a website where you can browse a range of its current products, but you can’t go as far as placing an order that will arrive at your front door.

 Customers have responded to the lack of Primark access by bombarding social media with calls for an online shopping service.